VioletDao/CFTPInstructions/README.md

 ### Description:
 Currently, the web file-manager that CompleteFTP supports is based on the elFiner file manager (see [here](https://enterprisedt.com/products/completeftp/doc/guide/html/howtousefilemanager.html)).

-However, it's possible that you can replace that one by another better file-mananger called angular file-manager.
+However, it's possible that you can replace that one by another specific file-mananger called [angular file-manager](https://github.com/joni2back/angular-filemanager).

 We would like to recommned you to try it out as it's a more modern, multilingual file-manager and a better solution for mobile.
-See [here](https://github.com/joni2back/angular-filemanager) for more information.

-You have 2 options here:
+You have two options here:

 **1.** Try the new file-manager out first to see how it works by instaling it side by side with the existing file-manager.

-**2.** If the new file-manager is what you prefer, replace the existing by it.
+**2.** After evaluating the new file-manager, if it's what you prefer, replace the existing one by it.

-The following are the step-by-step instructions on how to install the angular file-manager in CompleteFTP in two different ways above.
+The following are the step-by-step instructions guiding you how to do that.

-### Steps for installing the angular file-manager side by side with the existing one.
+### Steps for installing the angular file-manager side by side with the existing one:

 **1.** First, clone the repository of the angular file-manager [here](https://github.com/EnterpriseDT/completeftp-filemanager).